 A BRIEF HISTORY OF ECUADOR !!!

-Scientists believe tribes of people have lived on these shores as far back as 4500 B.C, because of the pottery and other artifacts found.
-They were skilled potters and metalworkers in gold, silver and copper.
+Scientists believe ethnic groups have resided on these shores as far back as 4500 B.C, because of the pottery and other artifacts found.
+They were highly skilled potters and welders in gold, silver and copper.

-They defeat the Incas and set up a Spanish colony.
+They conquered and enslaved the Incas, and set up a Spanish colony.
 Throughout the 17th century this colony would thrive by the exploitation of the Indians.

-Life was very comfortable for the ruling colonists, until August 10th, 1809, when the first attempt to gain independence from the Spanish was made by a group of supporters, led by Juan pio Montufar.
+Life was very comfortable for the ruling colonists, until August 10th, 1809, when the first attempt to gain independence was made by a group of supporters, led by Juan pio Montufar.